C-Stew/SkyrimSE-Modlist/index.md

 **If a mod is no longer available, proceed without it as it will likely work anyway.**
 - [SSE Engine Fixes](https://github.com/aers/EngineFixesSkyrim64/releases/)
-  - Not sure why, but their Nexus Mods page is set to hidden, so it must be acquired from their GitHub instead.
+  - Due to recent controversy, Aers's Nexus Mods page is set to hidden, so it must be acquired from their GitHub instead.
   - Download **Part.1.SSE.Engine.Fixes.for.1.5.39-1.5.97.7z** and **Part.2.skse64.Preloader.TBB.Lib.7z** from their latest release.
   - Open Vortex, activate SSE, and select the **Mods** tab on the left side.
   - Click the plus icon on the orange bar and select **Part.1.SSE.Engine.Fixes.for.1.5.39-1.5.97.7z** to automatically import the mod.